docschina/mdpress/packages/docs/docs/guide/using-react.md

 yarn add -D sass-loader node-sass
 ```

-Now you can use style code in Markdown and theme components.
+Now you can use style code in theme components.

 Using pug requires installing `pug` and `pug-plain-loader`: